io-aero/io-avstats/docs/setup_installation.md

-    In an Ubuntu environment, the following scripts from the `scripts` directory can be used for this purpose:
+    In an Ubuntu environment, the following scripts from the `scripts` directory can be used for this purpose (requires step 3):

     - run_install_4_vm_wsl2_1.sh
     - run_install_4_vm_wsl2_2.sh